Stacey Ferreira

-Early childhood and education
+Early life and education

 Ferreira was born on September 11, 1992, in Scottsdale, Arizona.
 Her mother, Patricia Ferreira, worked in accounting for IBM and later became an accountant at the State of Arizona.
 Her father, Victor Ferreira, is a Vice President of Sales at IBM.

 She attended Xavier College Preparatory in Phoenix, AZ, to complete her high school degree.
 She served as a Board Member for the nonprofit Open Table, which her brother cofounded, when she was 11.
 She also worked at a local Phoenix educational TV station and attended GRAMMY Camp.

 After founding MySocialCloud, Stacey attended New York University’s Steinhardt School of Culture, Education, and Human Development to study Music Business.
 After one year, she took a leave of absence to pursue MySocialCloud full-time.

+Career

 MySocialCloud

 Ferreira co-founded MySocialCloud with her brother, Scott Ferreira, and programmer, Shiv Prakash, while she was in high school.
 The idea came after a computer crash that left Scott without the spreadsheet he used to store usernames and passwords for his online accounts.
 In 2013, the siblings sold MySocialCloud to Reputation.com and moved from Los Angeles to the San Francisco Bay Area.

-2 Billion Under 20: How Millennials Are Breaking Down Age Barriers & Changing the World
+Writing

 After selling MySocialCloud, Ferreira worked with Jared Kleinert to co-author 2 Billion Under 20: How Millennials Are Breaking Down Age Barriers And Changing The World.
 The book rose to the #1 New Release position in the Business Leadership book category on Amazon (company).